mmmovania/PBRTv4_Tests/README.md

 ## Code snapshot
 ```
-// SimpleScene.cpp : This file contains the 'main' function.
-Program execution begins and ends there.
+// AdvancedScene.cpp : Shows how to call pbrt v4 functions to setup the scene
 //
 #define _CRT_SECURE_NO_WARNINGS